|Study location||Latvia, Riga|

 |Nominal duration||3 years (180 ECTS)|

 |Awards||Bachelor (Bachelor Degree in Humanities in Language Studies and Programmes)|

 |Accreditation||Study program is licensed, will be accredited within two years|

 Tuition fee will be announced soon

 |Application fee||€141 one-time

-A one-time payment for students coming from outside the EU/EEA to be paid in full along with the full year tuition fee payable upon arrival.
-The deposit is intended to cover possible immigration expenses and paid back upon request after graduation.
+A one-time payment for students coming from third countries outside the EU/EEA is to be paid in full together with the full-year tuition fee payable upon arrival.
+The deposit is intended for coverage of possible immigration expenses and paid back upon request after graduation.